Get started with Upgrade Readiness

 To enable system, application, and driver data to be shared with Microsoft, you must configure user computers to send data.
 For information about what diagnostic data Microsoft collects and how that data is used and protected by Microsoft, see the following topics, refer to Frequently asked questions and troubleshooting Windows Analytics, which discusses the issues and provides links to still more detailed information.

-Add Upgrade Readiness to Operations Management Suite or Azure Log Analytics
+Add the Upgrade Readiness solution to your Azure subscription

 Enroll devices in Windows Analytics

-Once you've added Update Compliance to Microsoft Operations Management Suite, you can now start enrolling the devices in your organization.
+Once you've added Upgrade Readiness to a workspace in your Azure subscription, you can start enrolling the devices in your organization.
 For full instructions, see Enrolling devices in Windows Analytics.

 Use Upgrade Readiness to manage Windows Upgrades